How Often Should You Schedule CCTV Drain Inspections?

 When is the best time to schedule your First Inspection?

-- The yard is flooding due to the proximity of the line of sewerage.
+- The yard is flooding due to the proximity of an sewer pipe.

-- The sound of gurgling is coming from the pipes that are leading to the to the outside.
+- A gurgling sound is heard coming from pipes leading to the outside.

-Benefits of recurring CCTV Drain Inspections
+Benefits of regularly scheduled CCTV Drain Inspections

-Benefits of scheduling regular CCTV inspections are:
+Notable benefits of scheduling regular CCTV inspections are:

-- Identifying signs of degradation & the signs of rust
+- Identifying signs of deterioration & rust

 - Catches partial blockages/possible full blockage site’ markers’

-To Summarize:
+To summarize:

 Frequency | Property Type |